 Swear words were not allowed in WWE under any circumstances, due to the TV shows PG nature, so Vince McMahon saw no choice but to let him go.
 However, it wasn’t like he was doing much anyway and they were likely just looking for a way to get rid of him and found their excuse.

-After he was fired by Triple H in 2014 (in storyline), he released a series of videos showcasing his acting talent, claiming that he was “lost in a cage” and asking fans to come and find him.
+After he was fired by Triple H in 2014 (in storyline), he released a series of videos showcasing his acting talent, claiming that he was “lost in a cave” and asking fans to come and find him.
 However, these went nowhere and were not referenced on TV at all.

 But what happened to Brad Maddox after he was fired by WWE?
 Did he wrestle again?